alejandro-soto-franco/glazier/README.md

 ![Wall clock against lattice size](figures/speed.png)

 The kernel is f32 throughout, which suits a card whose fp64 runs at a seventy-first of its fp32.
-The CPU reference is f64 and stays the arbiter.
+The CPU reference is f64.

 The draws are counter-based: each one is a hash of site, step, colour and index, so no generator state is stored.
 A xoshiro256++ state per site instead moved 64 bytes per site per colour, more traffic than the lattice itself, and ran 1.7 times slower on a card that is bandwidth-bound.
-It also allocated 33 MB on a 1024 by 1024 lattice, which is now nothing.

 A short run through the CLI reads slower on the device than these figures, because the first call compiles the kernel with nvrtc and uploads the lattice.